Find a CBT Therapist

 - Are you feeling overwhelmed by problems and stressful situations and events in your life?

-It is normal to have times when you are feeling dissatisfied with life and unhappy, particularly when under stress or during stressful life events like job loss, death of a family member, or divorce; however, if unhappiness and dissatisfaction have been the norm for you over weeks, months or years, this may indicate that you might benefit from speaking with a mental health professional.
-You may anticipate that you will begin to feel better once the stressful life event passes.
-This is the case for many people and not others.
-Regardless, mental health professionals can offer consultation and strategies for effectively coping with stressful life events that may reduce the likelihood of experiencing depression and anxiety now or down the road.
+It is normal to have times when you are feeling dissatisfied with life and unhappy, particularly when under stress or during stressful life events like job loss, death of a family member, or divorce; however, if unhappiness and dissatisfaction have been the norm for you over weeks, months, or years, this indicates that you might benefit from speaking with a mental health professional.
+People often anticipate that they will begin to feel better once the stressful life event passes.
+While this is sometimes true, often, people find that when a stressor gets better, they still don’t feel better.
+Mental health professionals can offer consultation and strategies for effectively coping with stressful life events.

 - Is this different from what you did a few weeks, months, or years ago?